The Things I Got Wrong in Business

 6 mistakes I made in my business

-At the beginning of my business I went out networking and called myself a “Transformational Coach”.
-Then later on this became “Business Coach”.
+At the beginning of my business I went out networking and called myself a “Transformational Coach”, then later “Business Coach”.
 I still attracted a certain number of clients – because people bought into me as a person and because I was confident about sales.
 But I didn’t understand at the time how important it is to sell my clients what they really wanted, which was a solution to their biggest problem.
-It was only when I started to specialise in teaching heart-centred business owners how to get more clients in ways that feel authentic and comfortable that things started to take off for me – that was over a year after I first started in business.
+It was only when I started to specialise in teaching authentic sales to heart-centred business owners that things really started to take off for me – that was over a year after I first started my business.

 After I started specialising in teaching authentic sales the main thing I did for about 9 months was to run 1 day workshops.
 In fact running workshops was my main “business model” (though I didn’t have a clue about business models at that time!).
 I charged £47 for those workshops which I shared with joint venture partners.
 And I couldn’t work out why, after paying the venue and the splitting the profits, I wasn’t making more than a few hundred pounds… a year!